-Have you seen the 2016 Liberty centennial commemorative gold coins?
+Have you seen the 2016 centennial gold coins yet?

-They showcase 3 beloved coin designs that the United States Mint first struck in 1916.
+They showcase 3 beloved Liberty coin designs that the U.S. Mint first struck in 1916.

-Why The U.S. Mint Issued These Commemorative Gold Coins
+Why These 3 Commemorative Gold Coins Were Made

 The Renaissance of American Coinage began in earnest in 1907 with the release of the beautiful Saint-Gaudens $20 double eagle gold coin, designed by renowned sculptor Augustus Saint-Gaudens.